Nikki Ponte: 2011–2012: Professional debut

-After a few months of living in Greece, she was granted a citizenship in Republic of Cyprus due to her Cypriot descent.
+After a few months of living in Greece, she was granted citizenship in Republic of Cyprus due to her Cypriot descent.
 While still in the competition, she caught the attention of Greece's Hellenic Broadcasting Corporation (ERT) and was sequentially approached and signed by Sony Music Entertainment Greece.
 On 11 January 2011, ERT announced that Ponte was one of six participants in a national final to select Greece's entry in the Eurovision Song Contest 2011.
-She competed with the song "I Don't Wanna Dance" in the national final held on 2 March 2011, but did not manage to win.
+She competed with the song "I Don't Wanna Dance" in the national final held on 2 March 2011, but did not win.
 The song was released as a digital single in February 2011.

 In mid-2011, she was featured on Dimension-X's single "Hey You".
 She was also featured on the soundtrack of Winx Club 3D: Magical Adventure with the song "Mesa Ston Thavmaton Ton Kosmo", performing the theme song to the film.
 In November 2011, Ponte released the single "Remembering The Summer Nights".

-One year later, after her successfully cooperation with Dimension-X, Nikki released "Love's Like Breathing" her new cooperation with the Dutch DJ and producer, DJ San.
+One year later, after her successful cooperation with Dimension-X, Nikki released "Love's Like Breathing" her new cooperation with the Dutch DJ and producer, DJ San.